gofr-dev/gofr/docs/quick-start/connecting-mysql/page.md

 # Connecting MySQL/MariaDB

-Just like Redis GoFr also supports connection to SQL(MySQL, MariaDB and Postgres) databases based on configuration variables.
+Just like Redis GoFr also supports connection to SQL (MySQL, MariaDB, and Postgres) databases based on configuration variables.

 ## Setup